Senior Health Care And Medicaid Planning

 While a Medicare supplement can take care of some of the gaps where Medicare falls short, once again, there are limits.
 For instance, most Medicare supplement plans will only pay the difference between what a provider charges and what Medicare approves.

-Medicare doesn’t allow or approve certain services, particularly where long term care is involved.
+Medicare doesn’t allow or approve certain services, particularly where lon- term care is involved.
 Mostly, Medicare covers basic services like doctor visits, hospital stays, and some medical supplies.

 Medicare supplements will usually pay for any deductibles and out of pocket expenses, which typically amount to around 20% of the total expenses approved by Medicare.

-So what happens if you have a stroke or another type of medical condition that leaves you with long term disability?
+So what happens if you have a stroke or another type of medical condition that leaves you with a long-term disability?
 You’re no longer able to care for yourself and need daily assistance.
-At that point, seniors need full-time care and are only left with one option – long term care.
+At that point, seniors need full-time care and are only left with long-term care as their only option.

 While Medicare and Medicare supplements may approve and pay for some home health services, nursing home stays, hospice care, etc., it’s unusual that it’ll cover every expense.
 It also limits the number of days that it will cover.